akhila-s-rao/mobile-network-datasets-ns3/README.md

 It also contains scripts to parse the data, do sanity checks on them and visualize it in various ways.

-Finally it also contains the machine learning code repository that has the code for the results in the paper "Self-supervised Pretraining for User Performance Prediction under Scarce Data Conditions"
+Finally it also contains the machine learning code repository that has the code for the results in the paper [Self-supervised Pretraining for User Performance Prediction under Scarce Data Conditions](https://www.techrxiv.org/users/883047/articles/1261614-self-supervised-pretraining-for-user-performance-prediction-under-scarce-data-conditions)

 # Install instructions for ns-3 Dataset Creation Framework